arnimzolaxs/sdkdemo/packages/zoro-sdk/README.md

 zoro.disconnect();
 ```

+Note:
-This will disconnect from the wallet and clear the connection state.
+- This will disconnect from the server only.
+Actual disconnect happens through Wallet.
+- You can connect again with the same connection(if not disconnected from the Wallet).

 ### Using the Wallet